International Shipments and Hand-carrying Equipment or Materials Abroad

 - The total invoice amount

-The Invoice also needs the diversion statement "These items are controlled by the U.S. Government and authorized for export only to the country of ultimate destination for use by the ultimate consignee or end-user(s) herein identified.
+The pro forma invoice also needs to include the diversion statement "These items are controlled by the U.S. Government and authorized for export only to the country of ultimate destination for use by the ultimate consignee or end-user(s) herein identified.
 They may not be resold, transferred, or otherwise disposed of, to any other country or to any person other than the authorized ultimate consignee or end-user(s), either in their original form or after being incorporated into other items, without first obtaining approval from the U.S. government or as otherwise authorized by U.S. law and regulations."

-If your items are being exported under an ITAR export license, consult with the Export Control Office.
+If your items are being exported under an ITAR export license, consult with the Export Control Office prior to shipment or transport.

-When no Electronic Export Information (EEI) is required, the following statement needs to be noted on the invoice: “No EEI required - no individual Schedule B number valued over $2,500."
+When no Electronic Export Information (EEI) is required, note the following statement on the invoice: “No EEI required - no individual Schedule B number valued over $2,500."

 Requirements for shipments valued over $2500 and/or licensable items

-Automated Export System (AES) Electronic Export Information (EEI) must be filed for exports valued over $2500 (per HS code) or if an export license is required.
+Automated Export System (AES) Electronic Export Information (EEI) must be filed for exports valued over $2500 (per Schedule B code) or if an export license is required.
 This requirement applies to items that are shipped and items that are hand carried.

 If an EEI is required, the AES ITN (proof of filing transaction number) must be listed on the airway bill.
-The export declaration EEI can be filed through a UC authorized freight forwarder or the Export Control Office.
+The export declaration EEI can be filed through a UC authorized freight forwarder or Export Control.

 Exceptions for “tools of the trade”